CatslinSama/ChatAppDemo/README.md

-# FirebaseChat
+# One uses react
-Build a basic chat program
+Online chat program built with MongoDB